Note to pharmacists:

 The following Pharmacy Protocols for Immunization are reviewed yearly.
 Generally, updates are made as new recommendations are published by the Advisory Committee on Immunization Practices (ACIP).

-Implementation date is no later than January 1, 2014.
+Implementation date was no later than January 1, 2014.

-For each vaccine encounter, prior to administering vaccine, pharmacy personnel will look up each patient in the ALERT Immunization Information System (IIS) to determine the patient's vaccine history and to forecast vaccines needed.
+For each vaccine encounter, prior to administering vaccine, pharmacy personnel will look up each patient in the ALERT Immunization Information System (IIS) to determine the patient's vaccine history and to forecast recommended vaccines.

-- This is not required when administering only influenza vaccines, but will continue to be recommended to help increase pneumococcal vaccine rates.
+- This is not required when administering only influenza vaccines, but will continue to be recommended to help increase pneumococcal and all other recommended vaccine rates.

 - This is not required when the pharmacy/pharmacist conducts a remote vaccine clinic, but will continue to be recommended when remote connectivity is available.